BACHE, Okla. – State authorities are still searching for clues in connection to the mysterious August 2016 murders of two Oklahoma women.

 Totinika and Emily were both mothers who leave behind grieving families.

-The Oklahoma State Bureau of Investigation has been investigating the case for nearly two years, but has yet to make any arrests.
+The Oklahoma State Bureau of Investigation has been investigating the case for over a year, but has yet to make any arrests.

 OSBI hopes a sizeable reward will encourage someone with information to come forward.